Gonia Monastery: Architecture and relics

-Gonia Monastery is a Venetian-style fortress monastery.
+The Gonia Monastery is a Venetian-style fortress monastery.
 Its main church has a narthex, a dome, and a number of chapels surrounded by a courtyard.
 The courtyard area also contains the quarters of the abbot and monks of the monastery, along with the refectory and storehouses.

-Today, the monastery and its museum contain numerous Byzantine artifacts from the 15th to the 17th centuries, including Cretan icons by Parthenios, Andreas Ritzos, and Neilos.
+Today, the monastery and its museum contain numerous Byzantine-era artifacts from the 15th to the 17th centuries, including Cretan icons by Parthenios, Andreas Ritzos, and Neilos.
 It also has numerous relics and other rare religious treasures from the Byzantine period, and ancient inscriptions on the walls.